Achieved or on track

 Transparency: Achieve top-quartile performance in disclosure, as measured by Bloomberg Environmental, Social and Governance (ESG) Disclosure Scores for our industry.

-2016 status: As of April 6, 2017, Duke Energy had a Bloomberg ESG Disclosure Score of 56.2, the third best score and in the top quartile of our peer U.S. utilities in the Bloomberg listing.
+2017 status: As of March 29, 2018, Duke Energy had a Bloomberg ESG Disclosure Score of 56.2, the third best score and in the top quartile of our peer U.S. utilities.

 Safety – fatalities: Achieve zero work-related fatalities.

-2016 status: In 2016, there were no work-related employee or contractor fatalities.
+2017 status: Tragically, in 2017 there were two work-related contractor fatalities.

-Reliable energy – generation: During 2016, maintain the high reliability of our generation fleet with a nuclear capacity factor of at least 94.1%, fossil commercial availability of at least 86.9%, and renewables commercial availability of at least 96%.
+Reliable energy – generation: During 2017, maintain the high reliability of our generation fleet with a nuclear capacity factor of at least 94%, fossil commercial availability of at least 87%, and commercial renewables availability of at least 94.5%.

-2016 status: The generation fleet consistently met customer demand, but did not meet all of its goals.
+2017 status: The generation fleet met all of its reliability goals.

 * Outages longer than 5 minutes, per customer.

 Solid waste: Increase the percentage of solid waste that is recycled from 69% in 2013 to 80% in 2018.
-(This goal excludes Duke Energy Renewables and Piedmont Natural Gas.)
+(This goal excludes Duke Energy Renewables, which has a relatively small waste stream.)

 Coal ash management (updated goal): Meet all regulatory requirements of N.C.
-House Bill 630 to obtain a low-risk ranking for the remaining six sites and safely move and store 20 million tons of coal ash from the high priority N.C. sites by 2019.
+House Bill 630 to obtain a low-risk ranking for the remaining six sites and safely move and store 20 million tons of coal ash from the high priority sites.

-Overall goal: Foster a high-performance and inclusive culture built on strong leadership and highly engaged and diverse employees.
+Overall goal: Foster a high-impact, engaged, diverse and inclusive culture built on strong leadership

-New goal: Strive for employee and manager engagement levels of 70% and 75%, respectively, by 2020, measured by favorable responses to employee engagement survey questions.
+Employee engagement: Strive for employee and manager engagement scores of 70 and 75%, respectively, by 2020, measured by favorable responses to employee engagement survey questions.

 Employee enablement and performance: Implement tools that promote employee recognition, performance and accountability.

-Diversity and inclusion: Strengthen our diversity and inclusion framework as well as support a workforce in transition.
+Diversity and inclusion (D&I): Strengthen our diversity and inclusion framework as well as support a workforce in transition.